 Two ADA parking spaces are located on the West FRP, at the northern terminus of the Marine Terrace Trail.
-All other parking areas are currently limited to street parking and road turn-outs.
+All other parking areas are currently limited to street parking and road turn outs.

 The CCSD conducted a parking survey in August and September 2006 (field log from Ben Boer, available at CCSD).
 Based on data obtained from the CCSD, during the weekday three to five cars are parked at the south end of the Bluff Trail; and five to seven cars are parked during weekends (Ben Boer, personal communications, 2006).
 At the north end of the Bluff Trail and Marine Terrace Trail, typically three to four cars are parked during weekdays; and three to six cars are parked during the weekend.
 Visitor traffic is generated throughout the day, with a steady quantity of parked cars at each end of the trails.
 Visitors to other informal trails on the FRP generally consist of neighborhood pedestrian and bicycle traffic, although visitors from outside of the neighborhood park on the side of the streets near the trailheads.

 In addition, upon completion of the Bluff Trail in 2006, neighborhood complaints documented by the CCSD (Ben Boer, 2006) and County Public Works Department (Dave Flynn, 2006) regarding illegal and nuisance parking have increased in the immediate area.
 Implementation of the proposed trail improvements have increased the demand for parking near trailhead locations.
-Aside from two ADA parking spaces at the northern terminus of the Marine Terrace Trail, no other permitted, formal designated parking locations are currently provided.
+Aside from two ADA parking spaces at the northern terminus of the Marine Terrace Trail, no other permitted, formal designated parking locations are currently provided or allowed on the West FRP.

 The County Ordinance does not state specific parking requirements for open space and trail uses, and the County Parks Division does not utilize a standard formula to quantify need (Jan Di Leo, 2006).
 The existing and anticipated parking demand was qualitatively assessed by determining the current need based on the number of cars parked at each trailhead during weekday and weekend conditions, the location and number of neighborhood resident complaints, the intended use for each trail (i.e., pedestrian, ADA, bicycles, and/or emergency access), and the user-type (resident and/or visitor) for each trail.
 Based on current and projected demand, existing parking facilities are not adequate to serve the proposed trail system for the West FRP.
+Implementation of alternative transportation methods (i.e., bicycle, carpooling, public transit), and consistent public education programs would minimize nuisance and land use conflicts at trailhead locations.